jplasmeier/GameSearchSolver/README.md

 ### Representing the 8-puzzle Game State

-Perhaps he biggest question when implementing NPuzzleState is: how should game states be represented?
+A big question that was addressed when implementing NPuzzleState is: how should game states be represented?
 The input and output representations are strings, but this is not the best choice for the actual representation that the movement methods will operate on.
 In order to take advantage of the mathematical rules governing game play, it makes sense to use numbers instead of characters.
 Specifically, a `short[]` is used, since the values are bounded to 0-8 for the 8-puzzle and are generally sufficiently small.
 This choice saves some memory compared to `int[]`, and gives constant time access.
 The board size is fixed, so no insertions or deletions are performed.

-This provides an easy way to define which moves are valid:
+This provides an easy way to arithmetically determine which moves are valid:

 ```
 private boolean isValidMove(Move move) {